-As with JGBs for Retail Investors, for the new OTC sales system, the government has commissioned financial institutions (about 700 institutions) to conduct subscriptions and sales of JGBs.
+As with JGBs for Retail Investors, for the new OTC sales system, the government has commissioned financial institutions (about 650 institutions) to conduct subscriptions and sales of JGBs.
 Note that while these financial institutions are required to accept subscription and sell JGBs at prices defined by the MOF within a defined period, they are not required to purchase any unsold JGBs.

-Ref: Part I, 3 (1) "JGE Holdings by Retail Investors" (P25)
+Ref: Part I, 3 (1) "JGB Holdings by Retail Inve tors" (P30)